Håkan Jeppsson: Chairman of Malmö FF

 Jeppsson was elected a board member of Malmö FF in 2004.
 Eventually he was elected vice chairman under Bengt Madsen.
 In 2010 when Madsen decided not to stand for re-election Jeppsson was the only candidate to succeed him and did so on 18 February 2010.
 In his first year as chairman and the same year as the club's centennial anniversary Malmö FF won its 16th Swedish championship.

-Malmö FF had completed the move from former home stadium Malmö Stadion to Swedbank Stadion a year before Jeppsson's presidency began.
+Malmö FF had completed the move from former home stadium Malmö Stadion to Eleda Stadion a year before Jeppsson's presidency began.
 The new stadium created both financial opportunities as well as certain risks for the club.
 These risks became apparent when the club announced that the loss for the 2010 season was 30 million kronor.
 As a result, the club sacked its current managing director and Jeppsson announced that there would be several austerity measures to turn the result back to positive.
 As part of the plan Malmö FF increased their share in Swedbank Stadion to 75% to reduce costs and increase profits.